 “That was me!” said Foster: “It would be one night from another, one night from another.
 I basically used the same equipment, but I’d do new artwork, and try out new effects — I guess THAT ONE came together really well.
 It is sort of like a mood thing, kind of like music really.”

 Foster expressed high admiration for Pink Floyd’s performances in our interview, but admitted he also would have enjoyed getting more gigs at the Terrace as well.
-These two concerts occurred at the peak of general popularity for light shows, but surviving members of Pink Floyd continue to present visual spectacles while performing in massive arenas during the XXI Century.
+These two concerts occurred at the peak of general popularity for light shows among Baby Boom concert-goers.
+However, surviving members of Pink Floyd continue to present gigantic visual spectacles while performing in massive arenas around the world during the Twenty-First Century.